 - 26

 Post pits running partly under the walls: S7, S9, S10, S11, S12, N8, N9, N13, N26, S24, S26; to these may be added Pit 1, which probably lay partly under the anta of the east wall of the NR (Popham, et al., 1993, p.
 22, pl.
-23) and which must have been intended to receive a post with a structural function, such as to hold a beam carrying the joists of a mezzanine over the NR (Fig. 1; see also Coucouzeli, et al., 2024, Appendix 4: III, Fig. A4:4).
+23) and which must have been intended to receive a post with a structural function, such as to hold a beam carrying the joists of a mezzanine over the NR (See Figure 1; see also Coucouzeli, et al., 2024, Appendix 4: III, Fig. A4:4).
 Cf. Fageström, 1988, p.
 60; Crielaard and Driessen, 1994, pp. 255 n.
 24, 267.
-Cf. also the relative position of walls and posts in the Burnt House at Sitagroi and in the so-called 'Daphnephoreion' at Eretria, both of which were timber-framed buildings (see Coucouzeli, et al., 2024, Appendix 1: B.2.2.3).
-The excavators' explanation of some of the post pits
+Cf. also the relative position of walls and posts in the Burnt House at Sitagroi and in the so-called 'Daphnephoreion' at Eretria, both of which were timber-framed buildings (See Coucouzeli, et al., 2024, Appendix 1: B.2.2.3).
+The excavators' explanation of some of the post pits running partly under the walls of the LK-T building as being due to the difficulty of cutting a perfectly vertical face for such pits, because of the friable nature of the conglomerate in which they were dug (Popham, et al., 1993, p.
+39), is not convincing.

 - 27